GiorgosLillis/Hosted_Portfolio/readme.md

 ### Security

 - Inputs are filtered and sanitized
-- Email credentials are stored in `.env` and ignored by Git
+- Email and API keys credentials are stored in `.env` and ignored by Git

 ---